janu8ry/mongob/README.md

 Cron expression is available for `hour`, `minute` config.
 If you're not using authentication, keep `username`, `password` to `null`.

-Or, you can add `_file` behind parameter to keep your info safe.
-The file should contain one line plain text file, like txt format.
-Link file using volume in `docker-compose.yml`.

 Also you can use `MONGOB_USERNAME`, `MONGOB_PASSWORD` environ to set username and password.